JJmistry/pam/README.md

 PAM provides a way to automatically test Python hangman games.
 This was created to enable a Python course that does not have time to mark a test at the end of the course to use this for automatic marking.

 ## Student instructions
 Your assignment is to code, in Python 3, a game of hangman.
-Specifically the program should choose a word from a predefined bank of words (word_list.txt), and display to the user how many letters the word is (i.e. " ******** ".
+Specifically the program should choose a word from a predefined bank of words (word_list.txt is provided in this repository), and display to the user how many letters the word is (i.e. " ******** ".
 The user should then be able to guess one letter at a time, with the program either taking a "life" from them if it is an incorrect guess, or showing that the letter is correct and where it appears in the word (i.e. ***a**a*).
 The game ends when the user runs out of guesses (7 incorrect guesses) or the player has filled in all the letters of the word.
 The code should be submitted as a file (Please name it in the convention "Surname_Initial_Hangman.py").
 We expect completion of the project for a beginner to take around 10-20 hours.
 The solution can easily found on google - PLEASE try to figure it out on your own - even if that just includes sketching the logic of creating the solution, then looking for help later - you will be doing yourself a lot of favours in the long-run!

 We require that the program you write does some things in a very specific way so please follow the following bullet points to the letter otherwise your program will be automatically failed.
 - The program must run in Python3 without error.